-Types of AI Agents Explained: A Practical Framework for HR Innovation
+Types of AI Agents Explained: The Complete Guide for HR Innovation (With Real-World Examples)

-What Are AI Agents? & Why They Matter in HR Tech
+What Are AI Agents and Why Do They Matter in HR Tech?

 An AI agent is an autonomous system capable of perceiving context, making decisions, and taking meaningful action toward goals.
 Unlike typical prompt-based Large Language Models (LLMs) that generate responses based on a user asking for something each time, AI agents operate continuously, reasoning through challenges and executing tasks.